-Artificial Intelligence in the future is going to revolutionize research and design.
+- Artificial Intelligence(AI): Artificial Intelligence in the future is going to revolutionize research and design.
 The way we conduct user research is a very tedious and long process with lots of inaccuracies.
-Even the AI that exists today is a weak AI that can only do the task it is programmed to do, in the future when we are close to building an artificial general intelligence, the AI will be performing the tasks that are actually needed in all instances.
-If we think about it, AI, machine learning and Ux researchers have a lot in common, they both gather data and analyze users' behavior patterns and interactions.
-Self-driving cars, Google Translator and Alexa are good examples of artificial intelligence gathering data to create enhanced experiences.
+Even the AI that exists today is a weak AI that can only do the task it is programmed to do, in the future when we are close to building artificial general intelligence, the AI will be performing the tasks that are actually needed in all instances.
+If we think about it, AI, machine learning and UX researchers have a lot in common, they both gather data and analyze users' behaviour patterns and interactions.
+Self-driving cars, Google Translator and Alexa are good examples of AI gathering data to create enhanced experiences.

 The design process that we follow today won’t be the same in the future and the reason is automation.
-Automation will be a big part that is going to help UX designers to manifest faster and easier along with the more accurate design research conductions.
+Automation will be a big part that is going to help UX designers to manifest faster and easier along with more accurate design research conductions.

-The form of communication of the future is going to be magical.
+- Brain-Computer Interface: The form of communication of the future is going to be magical.
 It is highly unlikely that 30 to 50 years from today you will be reading a post like this on a screen.
 You might not have to type on your screens to get results for yesterday's news.
 Basically, there will be no middle man as with a Brain-computer interface there will be a direct connection from brains to the network and that means we could be connecting to other brains without a middle interface which is a screen.

 In the world of brain-computer interfaces, our interactions will be completely different but one thing we can say that is going to be constant is the need to stay connected and communicate.
 The need to design better experiences will remain the same, just the form of experience will be different.

-Extended realities or XR is basically a conglomerate between Virtual reality(VR) Augmented reality(AR) and mixed reality(MR).
+- Extended Reality(XR): Extended reality is a conglomerate between Virtual Reality(VR), Augmented Reality(AR), and Mixed Reality(MR).
 Through VR we can step into a different world and experience a different reality.
-Currently, we use a VR headset to experience this in the future with brain-computer interfaces this form of experiencing VR would be completely different.
-Similarly, Ar augments an extrapolation of our existing realities and mixed reality is where the digital and physical world merge.
+Currently, we use a VR headset to experience this.
+In the future, with brain-computer interfaces this form of experiencing VR would be completely different.
+Similarly, AR augments an extrapolation of our existing realities and MR is where the digital and physical worlds merge.
 In the future, the experience of games, movies, and other forms of entertainment and connections would be revolutionized with extended reality technology.

-Ux of the future
+UX of the future